Chokcw/de-zoomcamp-project/README.md

 [This dataset from Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) provides information of orders made at [Olist Store](https://olist.com/pt-br/), a Brazilian Ecommerce, from 2016 to 2018.

-In this project, we will build a data pipeline to ingest and process the data, and eventually visualise the data in Google Bigquery. find out the states with the most number of orders made and the daily volume of orders from these states.
+In this project, we will build a data pipeline to ingest and process the data, and eventually visualise the data in Google Bigquery.
+We will build a dashboard to find out the states with the most number of orders made and the daily volume of orders from these states.

 # Dashboard